zhxq/xv6windows/README.md

 Second, install build env and qemu on WSL.

-Third, Install VcXsrv on Windows.
+Third, Install VcXsrv on Windows (if you want to use X env).

-Lastly, just run xv6 as you are in Ubuntu.
+Lastly, just run xv6 as you were in Ubuntu.

-If you have any questions, please consult me at *davidzhang#nyu.edu*.
+If you have any questions, please consult me at *xzhang84#syr.edu*.
 If you liked this, please consider giving me a star.
 Thanks!